 In addition, the Company is from time to time subject to government inquiries and investigations of its business and competitive environment due, among other things, to the heavily regulated nature of its industry.
 Such inquiries and investigations may cover matters relating to, among other matters, anti-bribery laws and regulations, export control laws and regulations, securities law, trade law and competition law.
 An adverse decision in any such matter could have a material effect on the Company's business, results of operations and financial condition.
 In addition to the risk of an unfavourable ruling against the Company, any such inquiry or investigation could negatively affect the Company's reputation and its ability to attract and retain customers and investors, which could have a negative effect on its business, results of operations and financial condition.
-See "6.1.14- Non-Financial Information - Exemplify Business Integrity".
+See "- Information on the Company's Activities - Non-Financial Information - 1.2.14 Exemplify business integrity".

-Anti-corruption laws and regulations
+Anti-Corruption Laws and Regulations